 Henry Purcell Organ Scholarship

-The Henry Purcell Organ Scholarship is awarded biennially to a pupil at Westminster School, by kind permission of the Dean and Chapter of Westminster Abbey.
+The Henry Purcell Organ Scholarship is awarded biennially to a pupil at Westminster School.
 The Scholarship is worth 10% of the day school fees and will additionally offer free instrumental tuition on up to two instruments, including weekly organ tuition with the School Organist.

 The Henry Purcell Organ Scholarship will be awarded to a 16+ pupil and both internal and external applicants are encouraged to apply.
 External applicants will be required to win their place academically in the normal way.
 There will only be one Henry Purcell Organ Scholar at any time at the School.
 Subject to satisfactory contribution and progress, the organ scholar will normally be expected to hold the award throughout their time at Westminster.